ewolff/SCS-ESI/README.md

   item in an order.
 - microservice-demo-order does order processing.
 It outputs `esi:include` in its HTML files to include the HTML snippets of microservices-demo-catalog.
-These are interpreted my the Varnish web cache.
+These are interpreted by the Varnish web cache.

 Varnish interprets the ESIs.
 The `default.vcl` in the directory